yliess86/PhDThesis/thesis.md

 One major challenge of automatic lineart colorization is the availability of qualitative public datasets.
 Illustrations do not always come with their corresponding lineart.
 The few dataset available for the task are lacking consistency in the quality of the illustrations, gathering images from different types, mediums and styles.
 For those reasons, online scrapping and synthetic lineart extraction is the method of choice for many of the contributions in the field [@ci_2018; @zhang_richard_2017].

 Previous works in automatic lineart colorization are based on the +gan [@goodfellow_2014] architecture.
 They can generate unperfect but high-quality illustrations in a quasi realtime setting.
 They achieve user control and guidance via different means, color hints [@frans_2017; @liu_2017; @sangkloy_2016; @paintschainer_2017; @ci_2018], style transfer [@zhang_ji_2017], tagging [@kim_2019], and more recently natural language [@ho_2020].
 One common pattern in these methods is the use of a feature extractor such as Illustration2Vec [@saito_2015] allowing to compensate for the lack of semantic descriptors by injecting its feature vector into the models.

+### Contributions

 This work focuses on the use of color hints in the form of user strokes as it fits the natural digital artist workflow and does not involve learning and mastering a new skill.
 While previous works offers improving quality compared to classical +cv techniques, they are still subject to noisy training data, artifacts, a lack of variety, and a lack of fidelity in the user intent.
 In this thesis we explore the importance of a clean, qualitative and consistent dataset.
 We investigate how to better capture the user intent via natural artistic controls and how to reflect them into the generated model artifact while preserving or improving its quality.
 We also look at how the creative process can be transformed into a dynamic iterative workflow where the user collaborates with the machine to refine and carry out variations of his artwork.

-### Contributions
+Here is a brief enumeration of this thesis's contributions:

-> - Recipe for curating datasets for the task of automatic colorization
+- We present a recipe for curation datasets for the task of automatic lineart colorization
-> - 3 Models exploring different aspect of the topic:
->     - PaintsTorch: High Quality, User-Guided, Fast Realtime Feedback
->     - StencilTorch: Human-Machine Collaboration, Human-in-the-Loop
->     - StableTorch: Variance and Iterative Exploration
-> - A reflexion on Current Generative AI Ethical and Societal Impact in our Society
+- We introduce three generative models:
+    - PaintsTorch, a double GAN generator that improved generation quality compared to previous work while allowing realtime interaction with the user
+    - StencilTorch, an upgrade upon PaintsTorch, shifting the colorization problem to in-painting allowing for human collaboration to emerge as a natural workflow where the input of a first becomes a potential input for a second.
+    - StablePaint, an exploration of +ddm for bringing more variety into the generated outputs allowing for variation exploration and conserving the iterative workflow introduced by StencilTorch for the cost of inference speed.
+- We offer an advised reflection on current generative +ai ethical and societal impact on our society.

 ### Concerns